semmel/StaticLand/README.md

 [@visisoft/staticland](https://semmel.github.io/StaticLand/) v{{ config.meta.version }}
 ====================
 Operations on Algebraic Data Types (ADT) (Either, Maybe, Promise, CancelableComputation) realised with *free static functions*.
 The static functions do not expect custom-made ADT classes but work on the *native JavaScript types* as `Array`, `Promise` and `Function`.
-Fairness demands to confess that `Function` carries some data in the closed over variables.
+Fairness demands to confess that `Function` carries some data in [closed over](#closed-over) variables.

 Using simple native types means that